egsdandd/Sommar25/README.md

 I choosed to install my own on my Raspberry Pi as it is good learning experience.
 The stack consist of:

 * [Mosquitto](https://mosquitto.org/) (Docker based MQTT Broker - eclipse-mosquitto )
-* [MongoDB ](https://www.mongodb.com/) (Docker based Database - mongodb/mongodb-community-server:4.4.3-ubuntu2004, this is an old version that is EOL but worked for me )
+* [MongoDB ](https://www.mongodb.com/) (Docker based Database - mongodb/mongodb-community-server:4.4.3-ubuntu2004, this is an old version that is EOL but worked for me ).
+I had experience with MongoDB from other projects and it worked fine even then.
 * [Node-red](https://nodered.org/) (programming tool for connecting devices.
 In this case the MQTT Broker with the MongoDB Database).
 This I installed plain even though it is available as a docker image.
 * [Node-red-desktop](https://nodered.org/)  (For visualizing the data I use rev 2.0.0 of the dashboard)